raspberrypilearning/club-mentoring/en/step_5.md

 By embracing culturally responsive practices, we can create a Code Club environment where all creators can thrive and reach their full potential.

-## Helping creators of different ages and abilities
+## Additional tips for helping creators of different ages and abilities

 --- collapse ---